jaalto/project--emacs-epackage-template/README.rst

     . /path/to/this-repository/epackage.shellrc

-    #  Download source code.
-If already there, forget the URL.
+    #  Egit can download code from various sources.
+    #  If you already have source code in current directory, just call "Egit"
+    #  without parameters.

     cd /path/to/place/where-sources-will-be-downloaded

     Egit http://example.com/file.el

-    #  Follow instructions displayed by the above command after it finishes.
+    #  Follow then displayed instructions by the above command after it finishes.
     #  After committing and tagging "upstream", continue in "master"
     #  branch This command will instrument epackage/ directory